-In Section 5.1, stages are defined.
-Section 5.2 discusses a special class of stages, namely those that are specified by a dialectically justifying argument.
-In Section 5.3, it is shown that surprisingly there are few relations between the different types of stages.
+In section 5.1, stages are defined.
+Section 5.2 discusses a special class of stages, viz. those that are specified by a dialectically justifying argument.
+In section 5.3, it is shown that surprisingly there are few relations between the different types of stages.